Metal-halide lamp: Arc tube

 The ends of the arc tube are often externally coated with white infrared–reflective zirconium silicate or zirconium oxide to reflect heat back onto the electrodes to keep them hot and thermionically emitting.
 Some bulbs have a phosphor coating on the inner side of the outer bulb to improve the spectrum and diffuse the light.

 In the mid-1980s a new type of metal-halide lamp was developed, which, instead of a quartz (fused silica) arc tube as used in mercury vapor lamps and previous metal-halide lamp designs, use a sintered alumina arc tube similar to those used in the high pressure sodium lamp.
 This development reduces the effects of ion creep that plagues fused silica arc tubes.
 During their life, sodium and other elements tend to migrate into the quartz tube and because of high UV radiation and gas ionization, will result in erosion of the electrodes therefore causing cycling of the lamp.
-The sintered alumina arc tube does not allow the ions to creep through, maintaining a more constant colour over the life of the lamp.
+The sintered alumina arc tube does not allow the ions to creep through, maintaining a more constant color over the life of the lamp.
 These are usually referred as ceramic metal-halide lamps or CMH lamps.

 The concept of adding metallic iodides for spectral modification (specifically: sodium - yellow, lithium - red, indium - blue, potassium and rubidium - deep red, and thallium - green) of a mercury arc discharge to create the first metal-halide lamp can be traced to patent US1025932 in 1912 by Charles Proteus Steinmetz, the "Wizard of General Electric".

 The amount of mercury used has lessened over years of progress.